rakshith111/Time-Sync/README.md

       - If disabled, the plugin will convert any timezone to the selected timezone
             - Select any timezone from the list or search for it by typing in the search bar and double click to select it
 - Hover over any text on the page to see the Original date.
+- Go to the `Options` page to add/remove domains to the whitelist to control whether the auto converter should run on the domain

 ----------